zhumingcheng697/Rate-My-Classes-Pro/README.md

 - Sign in with Google
 - Universal link on iOS, macOS, and web
 - Deep linking with custom URL scheme on iOS and macOS
+- Handoff on iOS and macOS
+- Spotlight and Siri Shortcuts suggestions on iOS
 - Alternate icon on iOS
 - Fullscreen web app on iOS
 - Multiple-tab support on web